hsf-training/hsf-training-ml-webpage/_episodes/03-code_example.md

 # Setting up the data set for machine learning

-In the previous section I spoke about $$(x_i,y_i)$$ being the data set.
-Here I will show how to format the data set so we can input it to a machine learning function in sci-kit learn.
+Here we show how to format the data set $$(x_i, y_i)$$ so we can input it to a machine learning function in sci-kit learn.

 ~~~
+import pandas as pd
 df_train = pd.read_csv('train.csv')
 df_test = pd.read_csv('train.csv')
 df.head()